5 Secrets to Using Quizzes for Effective Lead Generation

 Classic studies show that removing unnecessary fields can boost conversions.
 Imagescape reduced their from 11 fields to 4 - and increased opt-ins by 120%.

-It can be tempting to add lots (and lots) of checkboxes to cover each and every privacy requirement.
+It can be tempting to add lots (and lots) of checkboxes to cover every privacy requirement.
 Use one checkbox to cover all of this, with links in the text to your privacy policy and/or terms and conditions.

 Source: Riddle.com